GSA/digitalgov.gov/content/posts/2015-03-09-the-content-corner-performing-a-content-audit.md

 Based on the size of your site and staff, getting started may mean completely different levels of effort.
 Generally, the process begins with either a filtered search of your content repository or referencing your site [analytics](https://www.WHATEVER/services/dap/) (such as Google Analytics) or a combination of both.
 Using your site analytics tool is important in understanding what content is of the greatest value to the customer.
 Commonly, the most popular content on your site is not the content that you think it is or want it to be.
 Trust your usage statistics and plan your actions around them.
 One of the greatest mistakes usually made during a content audit is to simply remove content because it is old.
 Some content is considered [evergreen](http://www.copyblogger.com/write-evergreen-blog-posts/) if it remains relevant and popular despite its age.

 As you are beginning this comprehensive review, another important thing to keep in mind is to categorize or find themes among your content.
-A couple of techniques that provide an organic way of dealing with existing content are the [content pillar](https://www.WHATEVER/2015/02/09/the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy/) and [trending events](https://www.WHATEVER/2015/03/02/the-content-corner-catching-a-wave/).
+A couple of techniques that provide an organic way of dealing with existing content are the [content pillar]({{< relref "2015-02-09-the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy.md" >}} and [trending events]({{< relref "2015-03-02-the-content-corner-catching-a-wave.md" >}}.

 ## Teach Old Content New Tricks